 With my love of 16th-century German costume, I find myself attaching many feathers to hats and shaping them.
 After years of trial and error, I have fine tuned methods for stitching/tieing feathers that works fabulously for multi-feather designs.
 Using this method my hats don’t lose any feathers and can take some fairly high winds!

 This blog article will describe the methods I use to attach feathers to hats and covers some techniques for shaping ostrich feathers.
 There are many more ways to attach feathers and obtain the desired look.
+Other creators use similar methods too and their sites are listed in the Awesomesauce References at the end of this article.
 For the sake of this presentation, I will just be discussing attaching feathers to wool or other cloth hats.
 I do not have extant examples or a list of historical sources for these methods; however, it employs methods and materials available in most periods.

 For this article, I have created a simplified drawing with some feather terminology; in avian biology, the terms are much more involved and vary by type of feather, e.g., primary flight, contour, tail, etc. Additionally, I will refer to ostrich drab or wing feathers.
 I use W.W.
 Swalef & Son as my feather supplier, and you can find more information about types of ostrich feathers available to purchase there if interested.
 They are a wholesaler, so you either have to buy a ton of feathers, or go in with several people.

 - Start by placing the feathers in the hat on a form or model.
 Figure out the preferred spots for the feathers and directions they will need to point based on the style you wish to achieve.
 Planning the feather placement is especially important for complex arrangements like 16th-century German hats.
 I generally will take a picture and, if possible, have the person try the hat on to check the placement.

 - Order the feathers of complex arrangements and keep track of the sequence.